 Part I of the Cusco Tourist Ticket

-I visited these on a half day tour.
+I visited these on a half-day tour.
 These are all smaller Inca sites near Cusco.
-You can visit them independent and only buy this part of the Tourist Ticket.
+You can visit them independently and only buy this part of the Tourist Ticket.
 Or you can join a tour for 10 Soles.
 Either way, you still need to buy the Cusco Tourist Ticket yourself.

 This part coasts 70 Soles (21 USD).